Brexely/data_extracting/README.md

         Simply run the provided script to open the Tkinter interface.
         Upload your FTIR or XRD data files through the GUI and click the "Process" button.

-    Other Analyses:
+    Device Specific Scripts:
         For non-automated tools, manual adjustments to scripts may be needed.
 Refer to the comments in the relevant scripts for guidance.
+(Most of them are for Bismarck Group Machines)

 Requirements